- Day Hiking

 2. Climbing in Nepal

-Several attempts to climb the world’s highest mountain, Everest, were made in the 1920s and 30s form the Tibetan side of the Himalaya.
+Several attempts to climb the world’s highest mountain Mt.
+Everest.
+This were made in the 1920s and 30s form the Tibetan side of the Himalaya.
 When Nepal was the opened up to foreigners, a vast array of new challenges presented themselves to adventures climbers.
-Over the following 30 years, however, what began as near free access to the mountains, including Everest and the sacred Machhapuchhare, gradually become restricted to a few named expedition peaks.
+Over the following 30 years, however, what began as near free access to the mountains.
+It including Everest and the sacred Machhapuchhare, gradually become restricted to a few named expedition peaks.
 These mountains required a hefty peak fee and liaison officer in addition to unusually onerous bureaucracy and months of pre-planning.

 - Climbing Permit